nicholasamorim/txsh/README.md

 ## txsh

-txsh is a project *largely* inspired by [sh] (https://github.com/amoffat/sh) is a dynamic wrapper around [Twisted] (http://twistedmatrix.com) ProcessProtocol and spawnProcess that allows you to call any program as if it were a function and return a deferred with its exit code and output:
+txsh is a project *largely* inspired by [sh] (https://github.com/amoffat/sh). txsh is a dynamic wrapper around [Twisted] (http://twistedmatrix.com) [ProcessProtocol] (https://twistedmatrix.com/documents/current/api/twisted.internet.protocol.ProcessProtocol.html) and [spawnProcess] (http://twistedmatrix.com/documents/current/api/twisted.internet.interfaces.IReactorProcess.spawnProcess.html) that allows you to call any program as if it were a function and return a deferred with its exit code and output:

 ```python
 from twisted.internet import reactor